How Much Do Facebook Ads Cost?

 Facebook Ads are an outstanding PPC option.
 You can run targeted campaigns, show them to specific audiences and have your ads appear in a user’s feed even if they’ve never heard of your brand before.
-Unsurprisingly, this is an enormously valuable opportunity for brands of all shapes and sizes.
+As you can probably imagine, this is a huge opportunity for brands of all shapes and sizes.

 All good so far, right?
 You know there’s a catch.

 And here it is: you’ve got to pay to play when it comes to PPC, and Facebook Ads (like any PPC platform) can chew up a chunk of your budget quickly.